Family Food on the Table

 • Use an immersion blender - or transfer apple mixture to a blender - and blend until smooth.

-• Reset slow cooker to high and continue cooking for two more hours.
+• Reset slow cooker to high and continue cooking for 2-3 more hours.
 Leave the lid partially open to allow some moisture to escape (this helps thicken the mixture).
-Stir every 30-45 minutes to ensure the apple butter doesn’t burn on the bottom of the slow cooker.
+Stir every 30-45 minutes to ensure the apple butter doesn't stick and burn on the bottom of the slow cooker.
+Cook until the apple has started to thicken and is no longer as liquidy.
+It will also continue to thicken a bit as it cools.

 • Let cool and store apple butter in the refrigerator.